yeahml/yeahml/README.md

     - evaluate_graph (will load the "best params" from training before evaluating)
 4. Iterate on models and ideas
   - logs are created and can be used for debugging or evaluating models
-  - tensorboard is ready to look at
+  - tensorboard is ready to use
     - metric scalars
     - graph architecture
     - profiling